 My favorite cleaning solution to curry smell is surprisingly simple.
 Its equal part of warm water, vinegar, and lemon juice.
 Vinegar and Lemon juice combat curry smell wonderfully.

-Another pro tips of getting curry smell off carpets and rugs is cleaning them with baking soda and hydrogen peroxide solution.
+Another pro tip of getting curry smell off carpets and rugs is cleaning them with baking soda and hydrogen peroxide solution.
 I dust the carpets with baking soda before vacuuming and leave them overnight before vacuuming it off.
-Then use hydrogen peroxide and little lemon essential oil in a spray bottle to spray the carpets.
-If you have lot of and rugs in home, inventing in a good carpet steamer might be worthwhile.
-Steam cleaning carpets once every two three really helps keeping odors at bay.
+Then use hydrogen peroxide and a little lemon essential oil in a spray bottle to spray the carpets.
+If you have lot of rugs in home, inventing a good carpet steamer might be worthwhile.
+Steam cleaning carpets once every two or three really helps keeping odors at bay.

-Cleaning work surfaces in between, especially after each prepping session, is really helps to stay on top of the cleaning routine and avoid, having a big mess to clean up in the end.
-Runaway scraps and spills do happen a lot when you are working with lot of ingredients, and I don’t want any curry or flavored oil in hard to find spaces contributing to curry smells and cooking odors afterwards.
-Best quick cleanup for the messes that happen on the go is microfiber cloth dipped and wrung out in really warm water mixed with little vinegar.
+Cleaning work surfaces in between, especially after each prepping session, is really helps to stay on top of the cleaning routine and avoid making a big mess to clean up in the end.
+Runaway scraps and spills do happen a lot when you are working with a lot of ingredients, and I don’t want any curry or flavored oil in hard-to-find spaces contributing to curry smells and cooking odors afterwards.
+The quickest cleanup for the messes that happen on the go is microfiber cloth dipped and wrung out in warm water mixed with little vinegar.
 Just wipe away and rinse the cloth, reuse.

 Thank you for reading till the end.
 I do hope that you found good take away tips among this long and hopefully not so tiresome reading.
 I linked to curry recipes that I used here as examples and if you would like to look at recipes.
 Some of the recipes are still in the process of being written down as posts and will be posted near future.